 Like most people in struggling relationships, you genuinely believe that you’re struggling because something is wrong with your partner.
-If only you could make him/her see your point of view.
-If only you could get him/her to be a certain way, act a certain way.
-If only he/she did more of this or less of that everything would be fine.
+If only you could make the see your point of view.
+If only you could get them to be a certain way, act a certain way.
+If only they did more of this or less of that everything would be fine.

 Like most you don’t realize that your frustration, stress, worry and fear is a result of how YOU are reacting to what is happening.

 Anytime we try to force a relationship to happen or to work in a particular way — often it’s the way we envisioned, expected, and planned — we will meet with resistance either from within us or from the other person.
 And if we react to their resistance with resistance of our own, we’ll struggle, the relationship will struggle despite our best intentions.

 When all seems to have failed and you are short of calling quits on your relationship, stop and ask yourself if how you are approaching the situation may be the problem.